erlang/otp/HOWTO/DOCUMENTATION.md

 [ex_doc] and follows the style described in [Documentation].
 To get a _full understanding_ on how to write documentation for Erlang/OTP you needs to read both the [Documentation] docs, [ex_doc]'s docs, [GFM] docs, and [earmark_parser] docs.
-For most use cases though you don't need a full understanding and it is enought to just read [Documentation].
+For most use cases though you don't need a full understanding and it is enough to just read [Documentation].

 Internal documentation is mostly written using [GFM] or just plain text.